 However, there is not much conviction to the pyrokinetic effects surrounding her.
 While the effects team have fun, there is never the sense that it is her doing it rather than the effects team putting on a show.
 The effect of wind flying through her hair every time she uses her powers or her urgently trying to command the fires to “Back off” is rather silly.
 The Japanese Cross Fire/Pyrokinesis (2000) did a far more amazing job in making the pyrotechnics looks exciting – indeed, Firestarter is a film that would benefit a great deal from a modern remake, using CGI to create the fires.

 George C. Scott seems out of place as Rainbird.
+(These days there would be outrage around the internet at casting a Caucasian actor in the role of a Native American).
 Somebody like James Woods would have been far more physically suited both to the psychotic intensity and to the physical look of the character that Stephen King wrote.
 Nevertheless, George C. Scott does bring some sinister effect in an otherwise entirely bloodless film – there is one nasty scene where he describes killing Charlie that gives the film some much needed bite.
 Martin Sheen seems uncustomarily absent-minded as Cap Hollister.

 Firestarter Rekindled (2002) was a disappointing made-for-cable mini-series sequel that followed Charlie through into her twenties (where she was played by Margeurite Moreau) and brought Rainbird back from the dead (where he was played by Malcolm McDowell).